Learning OverviewCLASS FORMATS & AREAS OF STUDY

-For almost 50 years Sherwood Oaks has been offerings face-to-face small, personalized classes with successful professionals in the entertainment industry.
-These professionals share their experiences from screenwriting, acting, film production, directing cinematography, marketing and many more important aspects of the industry.
+For almost 50 years Sherwood Oaks has been offering small face-to-face, personalized classes with successful professionals in the entertainment industry.
+These professionals share their experiences from screenwriting, acting, film production, directing cinematography, marketing and many more important aspects in the industry.

 Agents & Managers

 Meet at least ten agents and managers in a Close Encounter setting.
-To date, at every one of our Agents & Managers courses at least one out of ten students gets professional representation.
-Attend a course and one step closer toward having your own agent or manager.
-Sherwood Oaks is the only place where you get the inside scoop your work and your potential from actual top Hollywood execs.
-Live, in-person and face-to-face is where you experience real learning and create lasting relationships…
+To date, at every Agents & Managers course, at least one out of ten students get professional representation.
+Attend a course and be one step closer toward having your own agent or manager.
+Sherwood Oaks is the only place where you get the inside scoop about your work and your potential from top Hollywood execs.
+Live, in-person and face-to-face is where you experience real learning and create lasting relationships.

-Agents and managers want to find people to represent who typically have won major screenwriting contests or they simply love your material and your personality.
-They will discuss what is selling, who they represent and how they work with writers, etc. Agents want to sell your script — and they want to sell your scripts fast… within a year.
-Larger agents want it to sell scripts within a few months or at least garner immediate interest.
+Agents and managers want to find people to represent.
+Agents and managers who have typically won major screenwriting contests or simply love your material and your personality.
+They will discuss what is selling, who they represent and how they work with writers.
+Agents want to sell your script — and they want to sell your scripts fast – within a year.
+Larger agents want to sell scripts within a few months or at least garner immediate interest.
 Managers are seriously interested in developing your script and writing talent.
-There is much more to learn when you personally interact with agents and manager but you have to go to class to find out…
+There is much more to learn when you personally interact with agents and managers, but you have to go to class to find out…

 Companies of Actors